saybur/kea-mboot/README.md

 [NetBootVol]
 path = /srv/netboot
 valid users = netboot
+ea = ad
 ```

 Create the user that will be connecting to this share.

     sudo adduser --system --group --shell /usr/sbin/nologin netboot

-Assign them the password `12345lol` (or whatever you changed the relevant field
+Use `sudo passwd netboot` and assign the password `12345lol` (or whatever you
-in `kea-dhcp4.conf`) via `sudo passwd netboot`.
+changed the relevant field to in `kea-dhcp4.conf`).

 > [!CAUTION]
 > This has obvious security implications.
 Use care to ensure this user cannot
 > log into the system.

-Create the location being served.
+Create the location being served under your main user account.

 ```
-sudo mkdir -p /srv/netboot/NetBootDir
+sudo mkdir /srv/netboot
+sudo chown $USER:$GROUP /srv/netboot
+mkdir /srv/netboot/client
 ```

 If in use, add a firewall rule allowing port 548/TCP.
 Once done, enable and